Skip to content

 Backup & Restore

-Chatto provides built-in CLI commands for backing up and restoring all instance data.
-Backups capture the full state of your NATS JetStream storage — users, spaces, rooms, messages, memberships, assets, and more — into a single .tar.gz archive.
+Chatto provides built-in CLI commands for backing up and restoring all server data.
+Backups capture the full state of your NATS JetStream storage — users, rooms, messages, memberships, assets, and more — into a single .tar.gz archive.
 Backups can optionally be encrypted with a passphrase using age encryption.

 Backups contain all persistent JetStream streams, KV buckets, and object stores:

-• Per-space data — rooms, messages, threads, reactions, message bodies
+• Server data — users, memberships, roles, permissions, notifications, rooms, messages, threads, reactions, message bodies

-• Assets — user avatars, space icons, message attachments
+• Assets — user avatars, server icon and banner, message attachments

 Certain streams are intentionally excluded: